manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 # A special case:<br>Green-field projects in an unknown tech stack

-Using AI tools like Cursor also enables us to approach implementations outside of our comfort zone, for example in the context of tech stacks that are not within our area of expertisse — where a prohibitive cost-benefit ratio would normally result in no implementation at all.
+Using AI tools like Cursor also enables us to approach implementations outside of our comfort zone, for example in the context of tech stacks that are not within our area of expertise — where a prohibitive cost-benefit ratio would normally result in no implementation at all.

 One such example is *Problem Platform Monitoring*, a Python application that monitors our ELK-stack setup for critical errors on our production environment.